hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/289_054_alasinga.md

 I have no time even to die, as the Bengalis say.
 I work, work, work, and earn my own bread and help my country, and this all alone, and then get only criticism from friends and foes for all that!
 Well, you are but children, I shall have to bear everything.
-I have sent for a Sannyâsin from Calcutta and shall leave him to work in London.
+I have sent for a Sannyāsin from Calcutta and shall leave him to work in London.
 I want one more for America — I want my *own man*.
 Guru-Bhakti is the foundation of all spiritual development.